danielbodnar/awesome-stars/README.md

 - [makedeb/makedeb](https://github.com/makedeb/makedeb) - A simplicity-focused packaging tool for Debian archives
 - [dvorka/mindforger](https://github.com/dvorka/mindforger) - Thinking notebook and Markdown editor with LLM wingman.
 - [GhostWriters/DockSTARTer](https://github.com/GhostWriters/DockSTARTer) - DockSTARTer helps you get started with running apps in Docker.
-- [Jip-Hop/jailmaker](https://github.com/Jip-Hop/jailmaker) - Persistent Linux 'jails' on TrueNAS SCALE to install software (docker-compose, portainer, podman, etc.) with full access to all files via bind mounts thanks to systemd-nspawn!
+- [Jip-Hop/jailmaker](https://github.com/Jip-Hop/jailmaker) - Persistent Linux 'jails' on TrueNAS SCALE to install software (k3s, docker, portainer, podman, etc.) with full access to all files via bind mounts thanks to systemd-nspawn!
 - [cloudymax/pxeless](https://github.com/cloudymax/pxeless) - An automated system install and image customization tool for when PXE is not an option, or is not an option yet.
 - [pacstall/pacstall](https://github.com/pacstall/pacstall) - An AUR-inspired package manager for Ubuntu
 - [jr0dd/home-ops](https://github.com/jr0dd/home-ops) - One repo to rule them all.
 This mono repo serves my home infrastructure and Kubernetes cluster which utilizes Infrastructure as Code (IaC)